-The DCM provides hands-on training, upon request of individual Animal Research Personnel or the Georgetown University Animal Care and Use Committee (IACUC), in humane methods of restraint and laboratory procedures with emphasis on injury prevention for both personnel and animals.
+The DCM provides hands-on training, in humane and safe methods of restraint and laboratory procedures with emphasis on injury prevention for both personnel and animals.

-Personnel also are required to view specific courses in the ALL regarding potential occupational health risks in an animal care and use environment.
+Personnel also are required to complete a course in the AALAS Online Learning Library regarding laboratory animal allergy risks in an animal care and use environment.

-During NHP Safety Training class, a DCM clinical veterinarian provides training to employees working with nonhuman primates on the disease, history, clinical signs and zoonotic potential for B virus (Macacine herpesvirus 1); required PPE; location and proper use of Bite and Scratch Kits; and appropriate post-exposure medical and administrative follow-up.
+A DCM clinical veterinarian provides training to employees working with nonhuman primates on the disease, history, clinical signs and zoonotic potential for B virus (Macacine herpesvirus 1), required PPE, location and proper use of Bite and Scratch Kits, and appropriate post-exposure medical and administrative follow-up.
 This training is mandatory for all individuals working with nonhuman primates.

 Medical Clearance Procedures

 1. Risk Assessment – Health History Survery

 All Animal Research Personnel who are listed as participants on an approved IACUC protocol must complete a Health History Survey, receive health risk assessment, and obtain medical clearance, annually and prior to IACUC protocol renewal.
 All Animal Research Personnel, who will be listed as a participant and will work with animals on an IACUC protocol, must obtain medical clearance through the Occupational Health Program before the IACUC protocol can be approved or renewed.
 The Health History Survey is available here.
 Animal Research Personnel also receive the form during their required DCM orientation.